agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 Like the views we need to enforce tenant isolation on the admin.
 We will need to override two methods.

-- :code:`get_queryset`: So that only the tenant's objects show up.
+- :code:`get_queryset`: So that only the current tenant's objects show up.
 - :code:`save_model`: So that tenant gets set on the object when the object is saved.

 With the changes, your :code:`admin.py` looks something like this.